David Villar Player Props: Giants vs. Padres

 David Villar At The Plate

-- Villar is batting .149 with five doubles, four home runs and eight walks.
+- Villar is batting .157 with six doubles, five home runs and nine walks.

-- In 35.3% of his games this year (12 of 34), Villar has picked up at least one hit, and in three of those games (8.8%) he recorded multiple hits.

-- Looking at the 34 games he has played this season, he's went deep in three of them (8.8%), and in 3.5% of his trips to the plate.
+- He has homered in 11.1% of his games this year, and 4.1% of his chances at the plate.

-- In five games this season (14.7%), Villar has picked up an RBI, and in three of those games (8.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Villar has an RBI in six of 36 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.